Brilacidin is Innovation's lead drug candidate in its defensin-mimetic franchise.

 Modeled after Host Defense Proteins (HDPs), the “front-line” of defense in the body's innate immune system, it is a synthetic, non-peptidic small molecule that kills pathogens swiftly, significantly reducing the likelihood of drug resistance developing.
 Just as importantly, Brilacidin functions in a robust immunomodulatory capacity, lessening inflammation and promoting healing.

-Innovation is evaluating Brilacidin, under Fast Track designation, in a Phase 2 clinical trial as an oral rinse to attenuate Oral Mucositis in patients with Head and Neck Cancer who have received chemoradiation.
-Preliminary Interim Analysis indicates Brilacidin has a high potential for preventative treatment, as evidenced by a markedly reduced rate of Severe OM among patients on Brilacidin as compared to those on placebo.
+Innovation is evaluating Brilacidin, under Fast Track designation, in a Phase 2 clinical trial as an oral rinse to attenuate Oral Mucositis in patients with Head and Neck Cancer (HNC) who have received chemoradiation.
+Topline study results indicate Brilacidin has a high potential for preventative treatment, as evidenced by a clear reduction of Severe OM (SOM) among patients on Brilacidin as compared to those on placebo.
+Additional secondary endpoint analysis, showing Brilacidin delayed the onset as well as reduced the duration of SOM, supports the drug candidate's therapeutic effect.
+The Company and the U.S. Food and Drug Administration (FDA) have completed an End-of-Phase 2 meeting.
+Both parties agreed to an acceptable Brilacidin Phase 3 development pathway.
+The total Brilacidin oral mucositis market opportunity in HNC annually in the U.S. and Europe is estimated to be approximately $600 million to $1.2 billion.

 As a mimic of HDPs, which play a key regulatory role in the etiology of skin diseases, and due to its limited systemic absorption when topically applied (a favorable pharmacokinetic profile), Brilacidin may have other applications in treating dermatological disorders.
 Additional trials of Brilacidin are planned in Acne, Hidradenitis Suppurativa and Atopic Dermatitis (Eczema).